DerrickLamers/grblwiki/Compiling-Grbl.md

 ## For Windows:
-_Last updated: 2012-01-28 by txjammer.
-(Tested on Windows XP and the Arduino IDE r23)_
+_Last updated: 2018-08-11 by chamnit.
+(Tested on Windows 10 and the Arduino IDE 1.8.5)_

-You can use the Arduino platform as well since it comes with "win-avr" avrgcc.
+You can use the Arduino platform as well since it comes with most of the stuff you need to compile Grbl through a command prompt interface.

-**You must add the paths the the executable's** like make.exe and avrdude.exe to windows environment variables.
-Right click my computer on the start menu and click Properties.
-Go to the Advanced tab and on the bottom there will be a button that says environment variables.
-Under system variables there will be a Variable with the name "Path".
-Click edit and add the paths to the executable's eg, _C:\arduino-00xx\hardware\tools\avr\bin;C:\arduino-00xx\hardware\tools\avr\avr\bin;C:\arduino-00xx\hardware\tools\avr\utils\bin_ Do not erase your previous paths just add the new ones.
-Once this is done you can compile the source.

-### For windows 7 and arduino 1.5.7
-*Add the following paths to your PATH variable* - be sure to include ; after each one, except the last in your PATH variable entry.
+1. First download the Arduino IDE Windows installer from arduino.cc.
+Do not use the Windows App store version, as it hides these files.

+2. Open the Arduino IDE and navigate to the 'Board Manager' in the the 'Tools'/'Board: "XXX"' drop-down menu.

+3. In the 'Board Manager', install the 'Arduino SAM Boards' (for the Arduino Due).
+This particular library contains the 'make' executable that Grbl needs to compile via Makefile.

+4. Search in the Windows search bar for 'Environment Variables'.
+An option 'Edit the system environment variables' in the control panel should be the first option in the list.
+Select it.

+5. A 'System Properties' windows should appear.
+Click the 'Environment Variables' button at the bottom of the window.

+6. Highlight the 'Path' Variable under the 'User variables' and click the 'Edit' button.

+7. Click the 'New' button and add these paths.
+Note that you may need to update the sam library version below.
-`C:\Program Files (x86)\Arduino\hardware\tools\avr\avr\bin\`
+    * `C:\Program Files (x86)\Arduino\hardware\tools\avr\avr\bin\`

-`C:\Program Files (x86)\Arduino\hardware\tools\avr\bin\`
+    * `C:\Program Files (x86)\Arduino\hardware\tools\avr\bin\`

-`C:\Program Files (x86)\Arduino\hardware\arduino\sam\system\CMSIS\Examples\cmsis_example\gcc_atmel`
+    * `%USERPROFILE%\AppData\Local\Arduino15\packages\arduino\hardware\sam\1.6.11\system\CMSIS\Examples\cmsis_example\gcc_atmel
+​`

-`C:\Program Files (x86)\Arduino`
+    * `C:\Program Files (x86)\Arduino`

-You will very likely need to restart your computer in order for Windows to recognize the newly added paths.

-***

-Once your path has been updated, you can open a command prompt.
-To do so:

-Click start, in the run box, type `cmd`  or find the command prompt in your start menu, usually in Start -> Programs -> Accessories.

-Change your working directory to the directory that contains the grbl source code:

-`cd  C:\grblpath`

-type

-`make clean`

-This will output something similar to this:

-`rm -f grbl.hex main.elf main.o motion_control.o gcode.o spindle_control
-t_control.o serial.o protocol.o stepper.o eeprom.o settings.o planner.o
-ts.o limits.o print.o probe.o report.o system.o main.d motion_control.d
-spindle_control.d coolant_control.d serial.d protocol.d stepper.d eepro
-ngs.d planner.d nuts_bolts.d limits.d print.d probe.d report.d system.d`

-Type `make grbl.hex` or simply `make`

-If all goes well grbl.hex should be created and you can upload to your atmega328p using avrdude.
-For instructions on how to flash your newly compiled grbl.hex file to your Arduino, see [this wiki entry](https://github.com/grbl/grbl/wiki/Flashing-Grbl-to-an-Arduino#for-windows)

-**Ruby is optional**, __but if you don't edit the Makefile you will need to download ruby__ and in the installation settings add the path to environment variables again.
-Then you can compile the full source with flash calculation.
-If you don't want to install ruby, edit the Makefile (removing?) everything after ruby (on line 84 only).
+8. Click 'Ok' for windows and reboot the computer.

+9. Once rebooted, open a windows command prompt (Search for 'command prompt').
+Navigate to the Grbl source folder via 'cd' change directory commands.
+In the root of the Grbl source directory, where the Makefile is located, first type 'make clean' to wipe any old build files, then type 'make' and Grbl should compile.

 **An alternative is to use Atmel Studio**, a customized version of Visual Studio.